caseykneale/ChemometricsTools.jl/README.md

   - [Stacked Interval Partial Least Squares Regression](https://caseykneale.github.io/ChemometricsTools/Demos/SIPLS/)
   - [Curve Resolution](https://caseykneale.github.io/ChemometricsTools/Demos/CurveResolution/)

-### Package Status => Nearing First Release
+### Package Status => Pre-release! (v 0.1.0)
-This thing is brand new (~ 3 weeks old).
-Many of the tools available can reliably be used, but the documentation is somewhat vague.
-Betchya anything there are a few bugs hiding in the repo.
+This thing is brand new (~ 4 weeks old).
+Many of the tools available can reliably be used, the documentation is pretty fleshed out.
+Continuous Integration isn't in place yet.
+Betchya anything there are a few bugs hiding in the package.
 This is an early preview for constructive criticism and spreading awareness.

 # Package Highlights
 ### Transforms/Pipelines